 At team events, you need to have the best bidding system, particularly for competitive bidding."

 This is certainly true that the bidding system is key for expert players, but is this equally true in local bridge clubs or at those bridge evenings with friends?
 What is true is that in a club evening of 24 hands maybe only 4-5 hands are bid and made the same way by everybody.
 It is certain that pairs don't bid game when it should be bid, and they bid the occasional games when they should have stopped earlier.
-But the big problem is that the results often appear less related to skill and more to bad card play.
+But the big problem is that the results often appear less related to bidding skills and more to bad card play.

 Let's look at a simple bidding sequence 1NT - 2♣ - 2♦ - 3NT.
 Is this not just like a conversation "I have a balanced hand with 15-17 high card points.
 Thank you and I have some support, but do you have 4 cards in ♠ or in ♥?
 Sorry, I don't have 4 cards in either.
 Never mind, I think I have enough support for you to make a game in 3 No Trumps".
 During this time the opponents were passing, or "I don't have enough points to say something.
 Shame, nor do I, and I can't even double the 2♣ as lead directing.
 I can't double the 2♦ either.
 And neither of us can double the contract, so now I have to think about a lead".